Police watchdog places Gwent officers under criminal investigation

-THE police watchdog has announced two serving Gwent officers are under criminal investigation, and 11 more are facing misconduct allegations, in connection with retired sergeant Ricky Jones.
+THE police watchdog has announced two serving Gwent officers are under criminal investigation, and nine more are facing misconduct allegations, in connection with retired sergeant Ricky Jones.

 The Independent Office for Police Conduct (IOPC) launched a probe into several Gwent Police officers after a Sunday Times investigation uncovered messages on the late Mr Jones' phone, which are alleged to be "offensive or inappropriate".

-Note: This article was amended on April 20 to correct the number of officers facing misconduct allegations in the first paragraph.